top of page

 Working with the Federal Railroad Administration, stakeholders, and partners to establish the route, service, operations, and financing plan for the passenger rail service.

-Coordinating with CDOT, RTD, the Federal Railroad Administration, and the freight railroads to identify partnership opportunities,
+Coordinating with CDOT, RTD, the Federal Railroad Administration, and the freight railroads to advance partnerships,

-collectively leverage resources, and maximize federal funding for the corridor.
+collectively leverage resources, and maximize federal funding opportunities.

 Developing a network of supporters to pass a ballot measure that will raise long term, sustainable funding for the rail corridor.